 (Narrating/Rider: Nev Lapwood, Film/Editing: Adison Macdonald)

-Step 3) As you complete the 360 and begin to ride out, you want to land blind, with your arms and eyes pointing back uphill (see below pic).
+Step 3) As you complete the 360 and begin to ride out, landing blind, with your arms and eyes pointing back uphill (see below pic).
 That way, you can see the jaws that have just fallen off everyones' face.

 Break It Down

-Not gonna lie, this is a tough little bugger at first try.
+Not gonna lie, this is a tough little bugger at first.
 If you are struggling with the movement, ditch the snowboard and do it unstrapped.
 Social skills tip - find a quiet place on the hill to do this, not in the middle of the park, please.

 Here are some key points to notice from the gif above that will help when you practice: